alexwlchan/alexwlchan.net/src/_drafts/tin-anniversary.md

 *   2019: [Getting a tint colour from an image with Python and *k*‑means](/2019/08/finding-tint-colours-with-k-means/)

-*   2020: [Illustrating lifecycle transitions in Amazon S3](/2020/05/illustrating-lifecycle-transitions-in-amazon-s3/) – an idea which went on to be used in the official AWS documentation (!).
+*   2020: [Illustrating lifecycle transitions in Amazon S3](/2020/05/illustrating-lifecycle-transitions-in-amazon-s3/) – which includes an idea which went on to be used in the official AWS documentation (!).

 *   2020: [Maths is about facing ambiguity, not avoiding it](/2020/11/maths-is-about-facing-ambiguity-not-avoiding-it/)